NeilP06/java-polynomial/README.md

 **public boolean equals(Object other)**
 This method takes a polynomial parameter and compares it with the current polynomial.
 If both polynomials are the exact same, it returns true, otherwise returns false.

-NOTE: use pull requests if there is a significant issue with the API, or if there is an efficiency boost with the suggestion
+NOTE: use pull requests if there is a significant issue with the API, or if there is an efficiency boost with the suggestion.